word finder

 If you’re playing Scrabble or Words With Friends, the solver can sort results by score.
 Enter your rack letters, set the board constraints (like a premium square), and see which words give you the most points.
 Remember, this is an unofficial helper - always check the official game dictionary for tournament play.

-What to do if no words appear
+What should I do if no words appear?

 If the solver returns nothing, try: